Garmin Dash Cam 20 Review

 Overall, this dashboard camera is slightly more expensive than its competitors, especially when taking into account in-demand extras that are often included in devices at this price range.
-However, as the company’s motto boasts, a Garmin product is “built to last,” delivering long-term reward on your investment.
-Video quality is excellent, coupled with well-designed features and superb functionality make this one of the most highly-rated dash cams around.
+However, as the company’s motto boasts, a Garmin product is “built to last,” delivering long-term rewards on your investment.
+Video quality is excellent, coupled with well-designed features and superb functionality makes this one of the most highly-rated dashes cams around.

 Garmin Dash Cam 20 Product Details

 |Spec Name||Model Spec Details|

 |Resolution/Frame Rate||1080p at 30fps, 720p at 30 fps, WVGA|

 |Video Format||264 .mov files, AVI|